collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Overview

-* We are going to determine which collaboration approach to use
+* Determine which collaboration approach to use (there are two)
-* We are going to clone the repo that we have write permission to into our local development environment, create a feature branch, make a change, push the branch to the GitHub repo we cloned from, and submit a pull request to DjangoCon US Website repo
+* Clone the repo that we have write permission to into our local development environment, create a feature branch, make a change, push the branch to the GitHub repo we cloned from, and submit a pull request to DjangoCon US Website repo
-* Then we will review the pull requests as a DjangoCon US website repo maintainer
+* Review the two different types of pull requests as a DjangoCon US website repo maintainer

 </td><td>